CSEdelft/competitions/README.md

 # competitions
-coding competitions we do (suggestion: weekly?)
+coding competitions we do (suggestion: monthly?)